hankzhang2003/spotify-billboard-analysis/README.md

 &nbsp;

 All of the p-values are far too low for both tests, so we reject every single null hypothesis.
-We can conclude that there is a statistically significant difference between the features of the music of the 1960s and 2010s.
+Therefore, we can accept the alternative hypotheses and conclude that there is a statistically significant difference between the features of the music of the 1960s and 2010s.

 ## Conclusion